Recipes optimised for YOU

-Nutrient density is a measure of micronutrients per calorie in a food
+Nutrient density is simply the amount of micronutrients per calorie in a food or meal.

-Consuming nutrient-dense meals enables you to eat less while still obtaining the micronutrients you need.
+Consuming nutrient-dense meals enables you to eat less while still obtaining enough micronutrients.

-Low nutrient density foods increase cravings and we have to consume a lot more food to get the nutrients we need.
+Low nutrient density foods will increase your cravings.
+You’ll have to eat more food to get the nutrients you need.

-These nutrient-dense meals provide more of all of the essential nutrients you need to thrive.
-They are full of flavour and will crush your cravings to give you control of your appetite!
+Our nutrient-dense meals provide more of the essential nutrients to ensure you thrive.
+They are full of flavour and will crush your cravings!

 Optimal recipes for fat loss

-Eventually, your hunger and survival instincts will triumph over your calorie tracking and self-discipline and undo all your hard work!
+Eventually, your survival instincts will triumph over your calorie tracking and self-discipline and undo all your hard work!
 Sustained weight loss is not just about how much you eat.
 You also need to change what you eat.

 Low carb meals for blood sugar and diabetes

 The “ketogenic” diet is all the rage these days.
-But with the emphasis on dietary fat, people following a keto diet often miss out on the essential micronutrients they need to thrive.
+But with the emphasis on dietary fat, many people miss out on nutrients.

 Optimal recipes for blood sugar and fat loss